 Why is Intrastat information collected?

-In Finland, Customs collects the statistical data for both external trade and internal trade.
-Every month, the importers and exporters submit the data on their internal trade to Customs.
+In Finland, Customs collects the statistical data on both external trade and internal trade.
+Every month, importers and exporters submit the data on their internal trade to Customs.
 Customs receives and checks the data and uses the internal and external trade data to produce the official International Trade Statistics of Finland.
 These statistics are also sent monthly to Eurostat, the Statistical Office of the EU.

 The compilation of statistics on internal trade is based on regulations which are laid down by the EU and which are in force in all Member States as statutory provisions.
 The submitted data is confidential and is only used for the compilation of statistics.
-The data is mainly used for the compilation of international trade statistics, but it can also be used for statistical investigations and accounts, and it can also be combined with other administrative material, such as the business register, for the above mentioned purposes.
+The data is mainly used for the compilation of international trade statistics, but it can also be used for statistical research and accounts, and it can also be combined with other administrative material, such as the business register, for the above mentioned purposes.

 What are trade statistics used for?

-Statistics on the Finnish international trade are available on the Finnish Customs website http://tulli.fi/en/statistics.
+Statistics on Finland's international trade are available on the Finnish Customs website http://tulli.fi/en/statistics.
 Detailed statistical information can be obtained from ULJAS - International Trade Statistics Search http://uljas.tulli.fi.
 The service can be used in Finnish, Swedish and English and is free of charge.
 Chargeable statistical information is obtainable from the Statistics Service telephone service or via e-mail to the address statistics(at)tulli.fi.

 Below is a list of the most essential regulations relating to the compilation of statistics, with links to the EUR-Lex database maintained by the Publications Office of the EU.